A Survey on Recent Advances in Conversational Data Generation: Evaluation

 \subsection{Human Evaluation}

 The analysis of a conversational model's performance becomes more comprehensive with the inclusion of human evaluations~\cite{Smith22Human}.
 Although automatic metrics assess certain aspects of model performance and offer speed, efficiency, and reproducibility, they often correlate weakly with human judgment and may not capture all the nuances of conversational competence~\cite{Dinan2019ConvAI2}.
 In human evaluation, raters evaluate how effectively models manage realistic and engaging conversations~\cite{Deriu21Surveyeval}.
 However, human evaluations have their own limitations.
 A significant challenge is the lack of comparability across different studies due to variations in experimental settings.
-These variations can include differing criteria such as naturalness, informativeness, context relevance, and answer accuracy.
+These variations can include differing criteria such as naturalness, informativeness, context relevance, and answer accuracy. \shorten{Various methods are used for human evaluation of conversations. \citet{Smith22Human} categorize these methods along two features: per-turn vs.\ per-dialogue, and pairwise vs.\ single-model evaluation.
+Per-turn ratings provide fine-grained analysis, while per-dialogue evaluations better capture overall coherence.
+Pairwise comparisons highlight subtle differences and reduce scoring bias, whereas single-model evaluations are suitable when direct comparison is unnecessary.} Five evaluation techniques have been used by combining these features: \begin{itemize}[leftmargin=*] \item Pairwise Per-Turn Evaluation (PW-Turn): This technique provides annotations for every turn of a conversation.
+It requires a crowdworker to choose between a pair of model responses after each message.